1.1 SCOPE OF THIS POLICY

 Please note that we reserve the right to retain certain information for our own record-keeping (for example, to ensure that you do not receive marketing communications that you have opted-out of receiving) and to defend ourselves against any claims.
 We may also need to send you service-related communications relating to the services that we provide to you even when you have requested not to receive marketing communications.

-From 25 May 2018, you will have certain additional rights in respect of the information that we hold about you, including:
+In respect of the information that we hold about you, you have:

-- The right to withdraw consent that you have provided to us to use your personal information (refer to paragraph 6 to see when we are relying on your consent and for further information on your rights connected with consent please click here);
+- The right to withdraw consent that you have provided to us to use your personal information (refer to paragraph 6 to see when we are relying on your consent;

 - The right to object to our using your information on the basis of our legitimate interests (see paragraph 6 above to see when we are relying on our legitimate interests) (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground; and